Hidden Ingredients in Cosmetics

 PEG-; polyethylene; polyethylene glycol; polyoxyethylene; poly-; -eth; -oxynol; -ceteareth.

 Tocopheryl acetate; tocopherol (if made synthetically).

 See the lists of products with some levels of benzene and products in which benzene was not detected

 Heavy metals are some of the undisclosed ingredients in cosmetics, too.

 In addition to the above-mentioned chemical contaminants, there may be heavy metals in makeup products.
 To clarify, they may be present in pigments or dyes, called “color additives.”
 Specifically, the pigments may be either of petroleum origin or of mineral origin, and both types may contain heavy metals.
 They include lead, cadmium, arsenic, mercury, aluminum, beryllium, and thallium.
 To learn about research in this area, refer to my posts about heavy metals in makeup and lead in lipstick.

 Of course, you will not see heavy metals on a product label because they are contaminants rather than ingredients.
 Although most makeup is not free of heavy metals altogether, there are makeup brands that are safer than others.
 So, to reduce our exposure to potentially toxic heavy metals in makeup, we can choose the safest makeup brands.
 For instance, I use Crunchi makeup and skincare.
 And I think that some Beautycounter makeup and skincare products are fine, too.

-Crunchi non-toxic makeup and skincare brand has no chemical contaminants in its products.
+Crunchi non-toxic makeup and skincare brand Watches Out for chemical contaminants.

 Definitely, my favorite makeup and skincare brand is Crunchi, whose products I review in my Crunchi Non-Toxic Makeup blog post.